 Based on RDB persistence, ApsaraDB for Redis periodically creates snapshots for the data stored in the engine, generates RDB files, and then saves the files to disks.
-RDB files consume minimal space to simplify data migration.
+RDB files consume minimal space and simplify data migration.
 You can use RDB files to back up or migrate ApsaraDB for Redis data at a specified point in time.

 - Configure the point in time for automatic backup.
 For more information, see Automatic backup.